spenceralbrecht/happy-fake-news/README.md

   * Source: https://github.com/phoenixframework/phoenix

 # Deployment
-Deployment automatically happens on a Github push to https://happyfakenews.com.
+Deployment automatically happens on a Github push to https://happyfakenews.com with a Github Action.